-The remuneration of the nine non-executive directors who served during 2015-16 (three of whom were appointed during the year, and one of whom retired at 31 March 2016) comprised only of fees and, other than that of the Chairman, is reviewed and agreed annually by the Board.
-The remuneration of the Society's Chairman is determined by the Board, however he does not attend the sections of the meetings at which his remuneration is set and takes no part in the Board's consideration of this matter.
-The total remuneration of the non-executive directors (all fixed) during the year, was £217,433.
+The remuneration of the nine non-executive directors who served during 2016-17 (one of whom was appointed during the year, one of whom retired at 5 July 2016 and one of whom retired at 23 September 2016) comprised only of fees and, other than that of the Chairman, is reviewed and agreed annually by the Board.
+The remuneration of the Society's Chairman is determined by the Remuneration Committee, however he does not attend the sections of the meetings at which his remuneration is set and takes no part in the Committee's consideration of this matter.
+The total remuneration of the non-executive directors (all fixed) during the year, was £261,738.